severhussein/sysc3303/README.txt

 -Hit "Apply" to apply the changes
 -Finally Hit "close"

-Do the same for RequestLisener.java but paste into the working directory "${workspace_loc:sysc3303_t4/serverFileStorage}"
+Do the same for Server.java but paste into the working directory "${workspace_loc:sysc3303_t4/serverFileStorage}"

 The working directory is now updated and read the DetailedInstructions.txt file to run the code.

 *****************************************************************************
 By default the client has the working directory set to the "clientFileStorage" folder in the project, while server has it set to "serverFileStorage" folder.